ljezny/Particle-HAP/README.md

 # particle-hap

 Particle HAP is a ~~proof-of-concept~~ tested and working tcp server, which allows you to connect Particle devices to Homekit, directly, without any in-the-middle HAP JS server.
 I am successfully using it to control my Window shutters, Lights, Nixie Clocks, Roomba (using serial link) and i've created simple weather station (temperature, humidity, light).
-Every devices works just fine and stable.
+Every device works just fine and stable.

 ## BIG THANKS TO:
 I've used lot of inspiration and code from this repositories.
 I would really like to thank: